merenlab/merenlab.org/tutorials/infant-gut/index.md

 <div class="extra-info" markdown="1">

-<span class="extra-info-header">Some details on the contents of the data pack for the curious</span>
+<span class="extra-info-header">Some details on the contents of the data-pack for the curious</span>

-If you type `ls` in the dataset directory you will see that the datapack contains an anvi'o contigs database, an anvi'o merged profile database (that describes 11 metagenomes), and other additional data that are required by various sections in this tutorial.
+If you type `ls` in the dataset directory you will see that the data-pack contains an anvi'o contigs database, an anvi'o merged profile database (that describes 11 metagenomes), and other additional data that are required by various sections in this tutorial.
 Here are some simple descriptions for some of these files, and how we generated them.

 **The contigs and profile databases**.
 We generated an anvi'o contigs database using the program `anvi-gen-contigs-database`.
 This special anvi'o database keeps all the information related to your contigs: positions of open reading frames, k-mer frequencies for each contig, functional and taxonomic annotation of genes, etc. The contigs database is an essential component of everything related to anvi'o metagenomic workflow.
 We also generated a merged anvi'o profile databases using the program `anvi-profile`.
 In contrast to the contigs database, anvi'o profile databases store *sample-specific* information about contigs.
 Profiling a BAM file with anvi'o creates a single profile that reports properties for each contig in a single sample based on mapping results.
 Each profile database automatically links to a contigs database, and anvi'o can merge single profiles that link to the same contigs database into an **anvi'o merged profile** (which is what you will work with during this tutorial), using the program `anvi-merge`.
 Here are some direct links describing these steps: